dr-jts/crunchyblog/spatial-pgfs/index.md

 The user interface allows listing the feature collections and functions exposed by the service out of the database.
 The metadata for each collection and function can be displayed.
-A simple web map interface allows you to view the results of queries for features.
+A web map interface allows you to view the results of queries for features.
 It provides some simple controls to allow setting query parameters and function arguments.

 ![countries](pg_featureserv_europe.png)